MaxMello/ActiveAnno/README.md

 ### Project structure
 The backend code is structured in the following packages
+- `/annotationDefinition` containts all the annotation definitions and generators
 - `/api` contains all the routing endpoints
 - `/application` contains the `Application` class, entry point to the application as well as the access to the application config
 - `/common` contains utility code as well as the security code for JWT verification
-- `/config` contains the `ProjectConfig`, different view data classes on it and the DAO for it
+- `/project` contains the `Project`, different view data classes on it and the DAO for it
 - `/document` contains the `Document` class with its DAO, and the models for storing the `AnnotationResult` for the documents
 - `/user` contains the `User` model and DAO as well as the `Message` model and DAO for communication between users